Adding pedals is a lot of fun.

 Second, as the title would suggest, it should have a low price tag.
 And third, a high level of functionality and sound quality.

 The combination thereof, gives us optimal value.

-So in other words, this isn’t just a list of cheap guitar pedals.
+In other words, this isn’t just a list of cheap guitar pedals.
 Those are easy enough to find.
-Instead, this is a list of cheap pedals that I would recommend to a fellow guitar player or one of my students.
+Instead, this is a list of cheap pedals that I would recommend based on discernible metrics.